I’m always broke.

 Learning preps you for opportunities.

-As you learn more about money, you’ll feel motivated to make more money, cut expenses and start saving and investing.
+And as you learn more about money, you’ll feel motivated to make more money, cut expenses and start saving and investing.

 We act within the boundary of what we know.